Rich Crandall: Arizona lawmaker

 Crandall is a moderate Republican a former member of the Arizona State Senate and Arizona House of Representatives.
 Elected in 2007 to the House and 2010 to the Senate, he resigned in 2013 to accept a position in Wyoming.

 Wyoming Department of Education

 Crandall was director of the Wyoming Department of Education, based in the capital city of Cheyenne, Wyoming from August 2013 to April 2014.
 The position of Director was dissolved when the Wyoming Supreme Court, in a three-to-two vote on 28 January 2014, ruled the legislation that created the position unconstitutional.
 The court ruled that the law removing the duties of the superintendent of public instruction and placing them into the hands of an appointed director conflicts with the Wyoming State Constitution.
 The court ruled Crandall's director position as unconstitutional.

 Education Commissioner of Colorado

 He was appointed the Education Commissioner of Colorado in December 2015.

-Crandall resigned his position as Colorado's Commissioner of Education on May 19, 2016, a mere four months into the job.
+Crandall resigned from his position as Colorado's Commissioner of Education on May 19, 2016, a mere four months into the job.